Dirty Tricks Used by Parents in Child Custody Cases

 Although there’s no way to prevent your ex from engaging in these actions, remember that judges are familiar with them and it will most likely hurt their case.
 If you suspect your former partner of using these dirty tricks, you should inform your attorney immediately.
 They will be able to develop a strong case or take legal action against the other parent.

-Contact Law Offices Of Mark M. Childress at (817) 497-8148 or online to schedule a consultation with our Fort Worth lawyers today.
+Contact Law Office of Mark M. Childress at (817) 497-8148 or online to schedule a consultation with our Fort Worth lawyers today.

 Categories: